-Separate the Oreos, scrape off the cream and place just the cookies in a plastic bag.
+- Separate the Oreos, scrape off the cream and place just the cookies in a plastic bag.
 Using a rolling pin crush the cookies into small pieces.

 - In a large mixing bowl fitted with a whisk attachment, beat the softened butter and oil together until they become homogenous, about 3 minutes.
 This will not work if your butter is not completely room temperature so make sure it’s completely softened!

 - Slowly add the granulated sugar to the oil and butter, beating on high until the mixture is light and fluffy and turns a very pale yellow, about 3 minutes.

 - Add the eggs in one at time along with the vanilla, scraping down the bowl in between each addition.
 Beat the mixture on high for 3 minutes more to incorporate as much air as possible.

 - In separate bowl sift together the cake flour, salt, and baking powder.
 Alternate mixing in the dry ingredients and the buttermilk in 4 batches, starting with the buttermilk and ending with the dry ingredients.
 It’s okay if the batter still has a few lumps in it–you don’t want to over mix it.
 Add in the Oreo pieces and mix well.

-- Split the batter evenly into the prepared pans and back for 20 minutes or until the cake is a lightly golden brown and springs back when pressed, and a knife comes out clean.
+- Split the batter evenly into the prepared pans and back for 30 minutes or until the cake is a lightly golden brown, springs back when pressed, and a knife comes out clean.
 Take out of the oven and transfer to a cooling rack.

 for the coffee oreo frosting